What services do you offer?

 What Evidence-Based Practices & Modalities Do You Use?

-• Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) Structured intervention for children and adolescents who have experienced trauma.
+• Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) — A structured intervention for children and adolescents who have experienced trauma.
 Includes parent participation, relaxation, affect regulation, and trauma processing.

 • Dialectical Behavior Therapy (DBT) – Adolescent Skills Training Teaches emotional regulation, mindfulness, and interpersonal effectiveness for youth struggling with self-harm, impulsivity, or emotional instability.

-• Psychoeducation and Life Coaching Interventions Integrates evidence-based psychoeducation with future-focused coaching, helping youth develop self-awareness, goal setting, and problem-solving skills.
+• Psychoeducation and Life Coaching Interventions — Integrate evidence-based psychoeducation with future-focused coaching, helping youth develop self-awareness, goal setting, and problem-solving skills.